MichaelWarmbier/Console-Minesweeper/README.md

 Inside the releases folder are installer(s).
 (Note: C++ Redistributables not included in installation.
 Necessary to run.)

+Alternatively, you could compile this by creating a new C++ project with the source files.

 ## File System

 * Source Files - All source .cpp/.h files, if any.